stefantalpalaru/golib/README.md

   assembler name of *'main.main'* (see examples).
 - we use gccgo (from upstream GCC) instead of the main Go toolchain, for technical reasons, so the channel/goroutine performance is lower and the memory usage is higher.
-Apparently because gccgo doesn't do escape analysis.

 ## requirements

-- GCC with Go support (tested with gcc-4.9.2).
-You can build and use the library with Clang but you still need to link against libgo from GCC.
+- GCC with Go support (tested with GCC 6.3.0, 7.1.0).

 ## inspiration